 — Chad Ryan (@ChadwikoTWW) October 18, 2021

 Nonetheless, this isn't the first time Mahomes has caught flak for his interactions with opposing fans at a Chiefs game.
-He came under scrutiny in Week 2 when he threw water on Baltimore Ravens fans following Kansas City's Sunday night loss.
+He came under scrutiny that same season when he threw water on Baltimore Ravens fans following Kansas City's Sunday night loss.
 Even though Mahomes repented his actions, it's probably best he reads the room before he makes headlines at ESPN.

 Jackson Mahomes tried to use his clout to cancel a bar here in KC.
 This was their response ? pic.twitter.com/vW4SATQLHk